The B-model connection and mirror symmetry for Grassmannians: Main results

 \subsection{Oscillating integrals}

 Recall the flat pairing $S_A$ in the $A$-model.
 We may think of this pairing as identifying the bundle $H^*(X)\x\C_\hbarr^*\x\C_\qa\to \C_\hbarr^*\x\C_\qa$ with its dual.
-The flatness condition can then be interpreted as saying that the dual connection to ${}^A\nabla$ is given by the identical formulas \eqref{e:Anablaq} and \eqref{e:Anablaz} with the one change of replacing $z$ by $-z$.
-In other words the dual connection to ${}^A\nabla$ takes the form
+The flatness condition can then be interpreted as saying that the dual connection to ${}^A\nabla$ is given by formulas analogous to \eqref{e:Anablaq} and \eqref{e:Anablaz} but with $z$ replaced by $-z$.
+In other words the new connection ${}^A\nabla^\vee$ defined by